Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 remuneration paid by the Company to its directors during the current year is in

-director is not in excess of the limit laid down under Section 197 of the Act.
-The Ministry
+any director is not in excess of the limit laid down under Section 197 of the Act.
+The

-of Corporate Affairs has not prescribed other details under Section 197(16) which are
+Ministry of Corporate Affairs has not prescribed other details under Section 197(16)

 h.
 With respect to the other matters to be included in the Auditor’s Report in accordance